tomcam/spectre-book/cards.md

 # Cards

+TODO:
-TODO: Discuss requirement to put it in a grid
+* Discuss requirement to put it in a grid
+* Mention all extras such as text-gray and text-success

 Cards display information in panel form, presented inside a subtle box outline.